Top Tips on Effective Time and Resource Management in the Laboratory

 Research life is busy.
 There is always something new to learn and discover.
 Furthermore, your projects are reliant on funding; you can only get funding if you have a research plan.
 You need to deliver on your promises to get further funding.
 It is, therefore, imperative to work effectively.
-Proper time management and resource management laboratory management, organization, training, and clever time-saving laboratory hacks will help you keep up to date with deadlines, and balance your work and personal life efficiently.
+Proper time and resource management laboratory management, organization, training, and clever time-saving laboratory hacks will help you keep up to date with deadlines, and balance your work and personal life efficiently.
 There are many ways to organize your work, and you need to decide what works best for you.

 Be an Efficient PI